FOSSEE/nghdl/doc/readme.md

 ##FUTURE WORK
 1. Make changes to have more than one output.
 2. Making changes to include use of more than one code models.
-3. Interfacing it with FreeEDA formely known as Oscad so that we can use it in our schematic.
+3. Interfacing it with esim formely known as Oscad so that we can use it in our schematic.